-Swati Roy, a graduate in chemistry with a management degree, set up Eureka! a children’s bookstore, along with her colleague Venkatesh in 2003 after saving money from her salary for over 12 years.
-When she started Eureka, she had only one vision - to give children a space they can call their own while reading and having fun with everything around books.
+Swati Roy, a graduate in chemistry with a management degree, set up Eureka! a children’s bookstore, along with her colleague Venkatesh in 2003 after saving money from her salary for 12 years.
+When she started Eureka she had only one vision - to give children a space they can call their own while reading and having fun with everything around books.
 The logical extension of this endeavour was to create a literature festival exclusively for children.
 This happened in 2008 with the first edition of Bookaroo in Delhi.
-Now after 16 years in the business, 13 cities and 33 Bookaroos later, she feels that though this is one of the most challenging jobs she has handled she would not want to be anywhere else.
+Now after 17 years in the business, 16 cities and 37 Bookaroos later, she feels that though this is one of the most challenging jobs she has handled she would not want to be anywhere else.
 That the dream of creating a space for children could expand to include so many children has been an incredible experience.
 The quest continues.
 To see more and more children enjoy reading and parents feeling reassured with the concept of reading for pleasure.
 Creating opportunities for children to enjoy reading gives her along with scores of adults that Bookaroo reaches a chance to relive their childhood.

 With a Master’s in History.
 Sunanda has been associated with non-governmental organizations for the in education of children with various disabilities.
 At present, her main focus is spearheading a Learning Resource Centre (LRC) in Delhi Public School Srinagar.
 The LRC has already got a state-of-the-art building with approximately 170 students with various disabilities like autism, learning disabilities, Down Syndrome and visually impairment.
 The first-of-its-kind centre is conscious and successful in integrating the students with the regular school.
 Sunanda Dhar distributes her time between her home in Delhi and her ongoing projects in Srinagar.
 The very little free time she has is spent on her two great passions: reading and gardening.